glsorre/ksenia-lares/docs/IP.md

 async def info() -> AlarmInfo
 ```

-Get info about the alarm system, like name and version
+Get info about the alarm system, like name and version.

+**Returns**:

+- `AlarmInfo` - General information about the alarm system.

 <a id="ksenia_lares.ip_api.IpAPI.get_zones"></a>